yorgosk/songs-database-interface/readme.txt

 NOTES:
 The changes that our program does in the database are negated right after ./app.py stops running.
-This can be change, by uncommenting the autocommit = True parameter of the database connection, in our connection() function.
+This can be changed, by uncommenting the autocommit = True parameter of the database connection, in our connection() function.
 We chose to deliver with this parameter commented.